ShaheryarJawed/Django/README.md

 - Send a Pull Request (PR) for the REST API app.
 - Add a `README.md` file to provide clear instructions on setting up and running the project on any machine.
 - Follow the standard practices for writing the REST API app.

-## pending
-- authentication
-- Implementing required fields in Swagger for improved validation.